Special Thanks to the members of www.blue-semiramis.de! Pictures: A. Napp, if not noted otherwise.)

 Prozession mit Blumengestecken und Sistren (Fresken-Faksimile, New York, Metropolitan Museum)

-In addition, every god/temple had its special festivities celebrated with processions.
+Also, every god/temple had its special festivities celebrated with processions.
 Mostly, the gods of other temples were visited.
-The statues travelled in ceremonial barques on the shoulders of their priests, or they were placed on real ships to go by the river.
-Dancer, musicians and singer accompanied the holy barques, and oblations were prepared under way.
+The statues traveled in ceremonial barques on the shoulders of their priests, or they were placed on real ships to go by the river.
+Dancers, musicians and singers accompanied the holy barques, and oblations were prepared under way.
 Under Ramesses III., one festival-boat which should carry the holy barque of Amun was 67 meters long!

 A barque in its shrine, with offerings in front of it (Temple of Seti I., West Thebes)